JordanMitchel/LRUCache/README.md

 - [x] Notify users of eviction on the event the cache is full and a new item has been added
 - [ ] Implement Controller to attempt manual tests of LRUCache
 - [ ] Implement UI to display LRUCache in grid
-- [ ] Display retrieval times of items in cache vs database
+- [ ] Performance tests - Display retrieval times of items in cache vs database
+- [ ] Add time for item expiry from cache

 ## Methods implemented
 - [x] Peek Method